ShipEngine/shipengine-php/docs/addressValidateExample.md

   requires a `countryCode` which should be the 2 character capitalized abbreviation for a given countryCode.

-- **Behavior**: The `validateAddress` method will always return an [AddressValidateResult](../src/Model/Address/AddressValidateResult.php), even in the even that the address passed in was not *valid*.
+- **Behavior**: The `validateAddress` method will always return an [AddressValidateResult](../src/Model/Address/AddressValidateResult.php) object, even in the even that the address passed in was not *valid*.

 - **Method level configuration** - You can optionally pass in an array that contains `configuration` values to be used for the current method call.
 The options are `apiKey`, `baseUrl`, `pageSize`,